As Western Wildfires Worsen, FEMA Is Denying Most People Who Ask For Help

 After the Oregon fires, 21,000 applications were referred for assistance.
 About 9,000 — nearly half — were potentially fraudulent and were referred to investigators, according to a document obtained by NPR.

-Of the remaining applications it didn't deem fraudulent, FEMA still denied 71% of them.
+Of the remaining applications it didn't deem fraudulent, FEMA still failed to approve 71% of them.

 There are legitimate reasons to deny applications: if the house was a second home or if the person had homeowners or rental insurance that covered expenses.